 (Est. late 1700s)

 326 Spring St. between Greenwich St & Washington St in SoHo.

 The Ear Inn is located in one of the last remaining federal-style townhouses in New York.

-The townhouse was built in the late 18th century by an African-American businessman and revolutionary war veteran named James Brown.
+The townhouse was built in the late 18th century by an African-American businessman and Revolutionary War veteran named James Brown.

 For decades it was the bar with no name, and known as ‘The Green Door’ with the motto ‘known from coast to coast’.

-So the owners settled on ‘Ear Inn’ as the name only required some slight modifications to the neon ‘BAR’ sign.
+They settled on ‘Ear Inn’ as the name only required some slight modifications to the neon ‘BAR’ sign.

 If you stop by the Ear Inn, be sure to look at our post on things to do in SoHo.

-Consider the walls akin to a slowly growing onion, that’s constantly drenched with ale of which two are available, the dark and the light.
+Consider the walls akin to a slowly growing onion that’s constantly drenched with ale of which two are available, the dark and the light.